The Perfect Everest Base Camp Packing List [2022]

 Your day pack should be 30l and have a waist strap for support

-• 30-40l Day Pack
+30-40l Day Pack for Everest Base Camp Trek

 A good day backpack for Everest Base Camp is a critical item for your kit list.

-But there’s so much more to choosing the best day pack for Everest Base Camp trek than meets the eye!
-Trust me – I returned the first one I bought.
+But there’s so much more to choosing the best backpack for Everest Base Camp trek than meets the eye!

-Daypack for Everest Base Camp trek: Considerations
+Best Daypack for Everest Base Camp trek: Considerations

 Extras: Make sure you get an Everest hiking pack that has a separate holder for your hydration pack and an outlet for the pipe.
 Don’t buy one if it doesn’t have this feature!
-You’ll thank me on those long trekking days when you’re desperate for water and the hose is conveniently within arm’s reach.
+You’ll thank me on those long trekking days when you’re desperate for water, and the hose is conveniently within arm’s reach.

 Zips and pockets: These extra mesh pockets on the sides of your day pack are a game-changer as they allow you to get small items without having to stop and remove your entire backpack.